jchatel/quickmail-next-docs/analytics-and-reporting/improving-account-revenues-using-the-calculator.md

 ![screenshot](../images/005_file-Vh6wbOyw6y.png)

-So you can set my delivered emails to 99% and the open rate to 44%.
+So you can set your delivered emails to 99% and the open rate to 44%.
 Like this:

 ![screenshot](../images/006_file-Nww44kZANJ.png)